Calebh101/About-This-PC/README.md

 - The "service" executable doesn't actually install anything to your desktop or Start menu.
 This has to be done manually.

 - About This PC for Windows includes two executables: `AboutThisPC.exe` and `AboutThisPC-Debug.exe`.
 They have absolutely no difference, except that `AboutThisPC.exe` is registered as a Windows GUI app, so no terminal will pop up when running it; but consequently, it won't log to an existing terminal.
-If you want to see what's actually happening, use `AboutThisPC-CLI.exe`, but do note that it does pop up a console, and using it to install will mean that a console will pop up until you install with the GUI version.
+If you want to see what's actually happening, use `AboutThisPC-Debug.exe`, but do note that it does pop up a console, and using it to install will mean that a console will pop up until you install with the GUI version.

-- If you're a beginner to WinUI (like I was when I started this), I wouldn't generally recommend using WinUI to make a Windows app.
-It's pretty confusing, and sometimes even restricting.

 # Extra Notes